Dexamphetamine

 What is dexamphetamine?

-Dexamphetamine is also classified as a stimulant drug, which means it speeds up the messages travelling between the brain and body.2
+Dexamphetamine is a stimulant drug, which means it speeds up the messages travelling between the brain and body.2

 What does dexamphetamine look like?

 Dexamphetamine is usually a small, round, white tablet.
-It can also be a capsule4 and can come in immediate or sustained-release formulations.
+It can also be a capsule and can come in short acting or long acting forms.6

 Other names